ambaker1/OpenSeesNotepadPlusPlus/README.md

   *Note: If you have not set OpenSees in your PATH, change "OpenSees" to the full filepath where the executable is.*

   If you click "save", you can save it as a shortcut.
 I have mine set as CTRL-SHIFT-ENTER

+## Contributing
+If there are Tcl commands, OpenSees commands, or OpenSees keywords missing, either raise a GitHub issue about it, or fork the repository and submit a pull request.
+If you are submitting a pull request and just adding keywords, please do not modify the XML files directly.
+Just add the keywords to the corresponding text files in the "source" directory of the repository, and the UpdateLangFiles.tcl script will take care of the rest.